py5coding/py5book/content/hybrid_programming.md

 ## Hybrid Programming Support in py5

-The py5 installation comes with the `py5utils` command line utility for creating a template for hybrid programming.
+The py5 installation comes with the `py5utils` command line utility for creating a template for Hybrid Programming.

 ```bash
 $ py5utils -h